oliverfischer83/dkp/README.md

   - remove "# type: ignore"
 - add status flag to Player
   - paused: dont show on balance view
+  - or only add player to dkp list, which has atleast one raid
 - unify data validation on export upload and loot editor changes
 - loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
+- hidden area for data management, so that its no longer necessary to edit any json file on github

 ## Checklist
 - Raid button